ethereumjs/node-ethash/README.md

 **Parameters**
 - `val` - header hash as `Buffer`
 - `seed` - the seed as a `Buffer`
-- `fullsize` - the fullsize of the cache
+- `fullSize` - the fullsize of the cache

 **Return**
-and `Object` containing
+an `Object` containing
 - `hash`  - the hash of the value
 - `mix` - the mix result

 ### `ethash.loadEpoc(number, cb)`
-Loads block number epoc cache from DB.
+Loads block number epoc's cache from DB.

 **Parameters**
 - `number` - the [block's](https://github.com/ethereum/ethereumjs-block) number